NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

 \subsubsection{Datasets}

 The datasets for the experiments consisting of three parts are shown in Table~\ref{table:datasets}.
 The first part is the six datasets selected from five tasks including document retrieval (DR), open-domain question answering (QA), retrieval-based dialogue (RD), paraphrase identification (PI), and natural language inference (NLI) (shown in Table~\ref{table:basic-datasets retrieval} and Table~\ref{table:basic-datasets reranking}).
 This part is used to train the NIR-Prompt model and evaluate the in-domain multi-task performance and new task adaptation.
 The second part is the eleven datasets selected from the same tasks as the first part, which is used to evaluate the out-of-domain multi-task performance.
 The third part is BEIR~\cite{beir}, a public benchmark to evaluate the zero-shot ability of retrieval models.
-As for the tasks in the retrieval and reranking stages, the former considers the information retrieval tasks including document retrieval (DR), open-domain question answering (QA), retrieval-based dialogue (RD) and BEIR, the latter considers these information retrieval tasks as well as the sentence pair classification tasks including paraphrase identification (PI) and natural language inference (NLI).
+As for the tasks in the retrieval and reranking stages, the former considers the information retrieval tasks including document retrieval (DR), open-domain question answering (QA), retrieval-based dialogue (RD), and BEIR, the latter considers these information retrieval tasks as well as the sentence pair classification tasks including paraphrase identification (PI) and natural language inference (NLI). {It is because although PI and NLI are not IR tasks, their modeling on the relationship between texts can also provide valuable matching signals.
+PI and NLI are only considered in reranking because they are the sentence-pair classification tasks rather than retrieving the target texts from a large corpus, which is a gap with the in-batch training method in dual encoder architecture in the retrieval stage.
+In addition, mainstream studies~\cite{adapterfusion,hyperformer,attempt} perform PI and NLI based on the cross-encoder architecture in reranking, so we follow them and only use PI and NLI in reranking.}